Royal Academy of Dramatic Art: History

 In 2000, the academy founded RADA Enterprises Ltd, now known as RADA Business, providing training programmes and coaching for organisations and individuals in communications and team building which use drama training techniques in a business context.
 The profits are fed back into the academy to help cover its costs.
 In 2001, RADA joined with the London Contemporary Dance School to create the UK's first Conservatoire for Dance and Drama (CDD).
 RADA left the CDD in August 2019 to become an independent higher education provider.
 RADA is also a founder member of the Federation of Drama Schools, established in 2017.

 In 2004, celebrity photographer Cambridge Jones was commissioned to create a body of work published as a book, Off Stage: 100 Portraits Celebrating the RADA Centenary, in 2005 to celebrate RADA's centenary.
 The photographs include John Hurt, Alan Rickman, Sheila Hancock, Sir Anthony Hopkins, Ralph Fiennes, Edward Woodward, Sir Ian Holm, Richard Attenborough, Joan Collins, Tom Courtenay, Warren Mitchell, Imelda Staunton, June Whitfield, Richard Briers, Glenda Jackson, Juliet Stevenson, Jonathan Pryce, Kenneth Branagh, Ioan Gruffud, Susannah York and Timothy Spall.

 In 2011, the Lir Academy was established in association with RADA at Trinity College Dublin, with the partnership of the Cathal Ryan Trust.
 Following RADA’s conservatoire-style, practical theatre training, the Lir Academy modelled its courses after the London-based school.

 RADA has been registered with the Office for Students as a higher education institution since July 2018.
-The current principal of the academy, Niamh Dowling, succeeded Edward Kemp in 2022.
+The current principal of the academy is Helen Slater, who succeeded Niamh Dowling in 2022.
 The current president, David Harewood, succeeded Sir Kenneth Branagh in February 2024, with Cynthia Erivo appointed vice president.